Log in

 Managing Principal and Co-Founder of Designing Local.

-Réna is an Indiana Arts Commissioner, and board member of the Fort Wayne Allen County Airport Authority, and Creative Women of the World.
+Réna is Secretary of the Indiana Arts Commission, and a board member of Creative Women of the World, the Fort Wayne Allen County Airport Authority, and the Fort Wayne Urban League

 How Planners and Developers Can Collaborate to Create Vibrant Incremental Development Ecosystems |1 CM